aneeshv/bq-docs/README.txt

 bqtool
 ******
 bqtool is an Android commandline utility for programming, monitoring, and debugging TI's bq27xxx family of single-cell gas gauges.
-Although it's created for Android it can be easily ported for any Linux system.
+Currently it supports only bqfs flashing.
+However, more features will be added in the future.
+Although bqtool is created for Android it can be easily ported for any Linux system.

 It's available here:
 https://github.com/aneeshv/bqtool.git